Rich businessman Big Body

 Thoughts & Takeaways on Mediavine Journey Earnings: Month 2

-First I’m still positive about everything and enjoying the process.
+First, I’m still positive about everything and enjoying the process.
 I think, at a very minimum, every blogger who strives to get monetized should consider it a win if they can cover their hosting and website costs for the year.
 If we even sustain at $40 per month going forward, we have accomplished that.

 Second, I’m finding my current RPM of $5.04 quite interesting.
 I’m seeing considerably higher numbers just when I do a quick Twitter search and come across fellow travel bloggers posting their RPMs.

 So, I was curious.
 Is it that the bulk of my traffic is classified as coming from a second or third-tier country?
-Meaning, it is coming from countries that aren’t the United States, Australia, Great Britain, Canada, and even Japan?
+Meaning, is it coming from countries that aren’t the United States, Australia, Great Britain, Canada, and even Japan?

 Note: Simply put, the tiered country system refers to the amount of skrilla ($$$) that an advertiser is willing to spend per 1,000 impressions to get their ad in front of people.
 Generally, Tier 1 countries are English-speaking, boast higher conversion rates, and users (on average) are spending more when they convert (ex.
 Due to higher income and spending habits).